chendu2017/chendu2017.github.io/_pages/publications.md

 ### **Research Grants**

-I have co-authored some research grants on differential privacy-related topics
+I have co-authored some research grant proposals on differential privacy-related topics

-- **Managing Data Security in Supply Chains: Algorithmic Approaches and Economic Implications** [RG117/23]
+- **Managing Data Security in Supply Chains: Algorithmic Approaches and Economic Implications**
+ PI: Geoffrey A. Chua
- _The Ministry of Education Singapore,  Academic Research Fund, Tier 1, 2024-2027_
+ _The Ministry of Education Singapore,  Academic Research Fund, Tier 1,  Grant No. RG117/23, 2024-2027_

 --------------